johnofleek/PiloT/networkManagerDocs/README.md

  GUI, CLI and API interfaces.

-Please be aware that network manager can only manage and check the modems network connectivity, it cannot test if a connection will support IP traffic.
-To test that an IP link can transport IP an external app is needed  to perform a link test.
+Please be aware that network manager can only manage and check the modems network connectivity, it cannot test if a network connection will support IP traffic.
+To test that the network connection can transport IP traffic an additional application is needed to perform a link test.
- For example in routers this function is typically implemented in a separate app that sends / receives periodic ping requests
+ For example - in routers the link test function is typically implemented in a separate app that sends / receives periodic ping requests

-The method described here is experimental and has only been tested on a limited set of RPi's, Rasbian OS variants and Pilot variants

-The following the following USB modem connectivity has been tried
-* Network manager MBIM
-* Network manager PPP

 ## Quick start guide